Same-Writer/multi-site-scraper/README.md

 3. Register scraper in `ScraperFactory.js`
 4. Create site configuration file in `sites/` directory
 5. Update search configurations to reference new site
+6. Add credentials to `config/credentials.json` if authentication is required

 ### Key Extension Points